African (Igbo) Tradition as contained in Psalm 7

 Verse 5:

-let the enemy pursue my soul and overtake it; and let him trample my life to ground and lay my glory in the dust.
+let the enemy pursue my soul and overtake it, and let him trample my life to the ground and lay my glory in the dust.
 Selah

 Verse 6:

-arise, O Lord, in your anger; lift yourself up against the fury of my enemies; awake for me; you have appointed a judgement."
+arise, O Lord, in your anger; lift yourself up against the fury of my enemies; awake for me; you have appointed a judgment."

 This David’s supplication to God is similar to the supplication of the creditor in the above debtor/creditor example.

 Chineke; if I have at any time taken advantage of anybody’s goodness to me let me not see good things for the rest of my life.
 But, if I have never done that to anyone, may you (Chineke) repay my lost money.
-In addition, may the debtor not see any one that will do him a favour till the rest of his life.
+In addition, may the debtor not see anyone that will do him a favor for the rest of his life.

 As you can see, Iju-Ogu is even in the Bible.
 Perhaps, it is in the bible because David was an African.
 I say this because some scholars suggest that Cush the Benjamite may also be King Saul since he (Saul) was equally a Benjamite.